cs3org/wopiserver/README.md

 * delete files/entries from CodiMD DB

 ### Required CodiMD APIs to implement the above features
-* given a note id, change permissions of a note, e.g. make it read only.
+* given a note id and a user id, change permissions of a note for that user.
+In particular make it read only.
 * upload a file to be used as "attachment": a proposal could be an HTTP POST to `/<nodeid>/attach` with the attachment in the payload.
 The payload could be a zip file for multiple attachments.
 * download all attached files of a given note.
 E.g. GET `/<nodeid>/attach` to return a zip of all files.
 * given a note id, delete a note from DB as well as its attached files.